2023 Solar Incentives Guide for Inkster, MI - Tax Credits & Rebates

 Federal Solar Incentives

 Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a certain percentage of your solar system's cost.
+An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a predetermined percentage of your solar system's cost.

-Talking to your local Inkster solar panel installation expert is the best way to learn more about how the ITC could apply to you.
+Speaking with your local Inkster solar panel installation expert is the best way to understand how the ITC may apply to your situation.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
+Under the new program, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
 Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives